iAmErmac/ZBlood-VR/README.md

 ## Features
 * Switch between 3D and voxel weapon models anytime
-* Can be played with Heretic/Hexen/Strife/Chex
 * Optional voxel addon (thanks to Cheello) to replace more sprite items into voxel
+* Option to disable replacing Doom monsters from Blood (to play Doom levels)
+* Cultist hitscan attacks can be replaced with projectiles
 * Dual wield support (QuestZDoom)
+* Akimbo weapons as they were meant to be (weapons on each hand when Akimbo activated)
-* Light up dynamites and spray-can like you'd actually do (requires a dual wield build)
+* Light up Dynamites and Spray-Can like you'd actually do (requires a dual wield build)
+* Stab Voodoo doll to hurt monsters (with gaze targetting)
+* Burn (almost) any monster in any wad with FlareGun, Spray-Can and LifeLeech
+* Compatible with Doom/Heretic/Hexen/Strife/Chex iwads (you can play those levels)

 ![Vengeance awaits](https://i.imgur.com/Ky7v3a4.jpg)